 This course complements CSCI 2341.
 It uses various mathematical concepts to define tools and address problems of fundamental status in Computing Science.
 Topics involve notions related to graphs, formal languages and computability.
 Moreover, depending on the focus, other fundamental tools may be considered, which are utilized in topics such as database modeling, information coding, complexity, knowledge modeling, program correctness and automated reasoning.
 Classes 3 hrs. and recitation 1.5 hrs. per week.

-Discussion of errors in numerical analysis.
-Theoretical and practical considerations of numerical procedures in non-linear equations in one variable, systems of linear equations, and systems of non-linear equations, interpolation, polynomial approximation and integration.
+Students discuss errors in numerical analysis, theoretical and practical considerations of numerical methods for approximations of derivatives, systems of linear equations, systems of non-linear equations, and approximation of functions using polynomial and piece-wise polynomial interpolation.
 Classes 3 hrs. and recitation 1.5 hrs. per week.

 Computer organization and design are introduced in general, with emphasis on the lower-level abstraction of a computer system.
 Topics include fundamental concepts in data representation, digital logic, CPU design, and instruction set architecture.
 Students explore assembly language programming for a particular processor family as a case study of a microprocessor architecture: programming model, addressing modes, instruction set and formats.
 Classes 3 hrs. and recitation 1.5 hrs. per week.